 Term Definition Capacity The combination of all strengths, attributes and resources available within a community, society or organisation that can be used to achieve agreed goals.
-Contingency Planning A management process that analyses specific potential events or emerging situations that may threaten society or the environment and establishes arrangements to enable timely, effective and appropriate responses to such events and situations.
+Contingency A management process that analyses specific potential events or Planning emerging situations that may threaten society or the environment and establishes arrangements to enable timely, effective and appropriate responses to such events and situations.
 Development planning An integrated, multi-sectoral process through which governmental institutions streamline social, economic and spatial growth.
-Disaster A serious disruption of the functioning of a community or a society involving widespread human, material, economic or environmental losses and impacts, which exceeds the ability of the affected community or society to cope using its own resources.
+Disaster A serious disruption of the functioning of a community or a society Disaster involving widespread human, material, economic or environmental losses and impacts, which exceeds the ability of the affected community or society to cope using its own resources.
 Disaster Risk The potential disaster losses, in lives, health, status, livelihoods, assets and services, which could occur to a particular community or society over some specified future time period.
-Disaster Management The systematic process of using administrative directives, organisations, and operational skills and capacities to implement strategies, policies and improved coping capacities in order to lessen the adverse impacts of hazards and the possibility of disaster.
+Disaster The systematic process of using administrative directives, Management organisations, and operational skills and capacities to implement strategies, policies and improved coping capacities in order to lessen the adverse impacts of hazards and the possibility of disaster.
 This term is an extension of the more general term 'Risk Management' to address the specific issue of disaster risks.
-Disaster Risk Management aims to avoid, lessen or transfer the adverse effects of hazards through activities and measures for prevention, mitigation and preparedness.
-Disaster Risk Reduction the conceptual framework of elements considered with the possibilities to minimise allocated and disaster risks throughout a society, to avoid (prevention) or to limit nitigation and preparedness) the adverse impacts of hazards, within the broad context sustainable development.
-Disaster Risk Reduction Plan A document prepared by an authority, sector, organisation or enterprise that sets out goals and specific objectives for reducing disaster risks together with related actions to accomplish these objectives.
-Early Warning Systems The set of capacities needed to generate and disseminate timely and meaningful warning information to enable individuals, communities and organizations threatened by a hazard to prepare and to act appropriately and in sufficient time to reduce the possibility of harm or loss by reducing or mitigating disaster risk.
+Disaster Management aims to avoid, lessen or transfer the adverse effects of hazards through activities and measures for prevention, mitigation and preparedness.
+Disaster Risk The conceptual framework of elements considered with the possibilities Reduction to minimise vulnerabilities and disaster risks throughout a society, to avoid (prevention) or to limit (mitigation and preparedness) the adverse impacts of hazards, within the broad context of sustainable development.
+Disaster Risk A document prepared by an authority, sector, organisation or enterprise Reduction Plan that sets out goals and specific objectives for reducing disaster risks together with related actions to accomplish these objectives.
+Early Warning The set of capacities needed to generate and disseminate timely and Systems meaningful warning information to enable individuals, communities and organizations threatened by a hazard to prepare and to act appropriately and in sufficient time to reduce the possibility of harm or loss by reducing or mitigating disaster risk.
 It incorporates a system of data collection and analysis that monitors people's well-being (including security), in order to provide timely notice when an emergency threatens, and thus to elicit an appropriate response.
 An Early Warning System is the integration of four main elements: Risk Knowledge; Monitoring and Predicting; Disseminating Information; and Response.
 Failure of any part of the system will imply failure of the whole system.
-Hazard A dangerous phenomenon, substance, human activity or condition that may cause loss of life, injury or other health impacts, property damage, loss of livelihoods and services, social and economic disruption, or environmental damage.
-Hazards can include latent conditions that may represent future threats and can have different origins: natural (geological, hydro meteorological and biological) or induced by human processes (environmental degradation and technological hazards).
-Hazards can be single, sequential or combined in their origin and effects.
-Each hazard is characterised by its location, intensity, frequency and probability Impact The terms Primary Impact and Secondary Impact are used to describe the different causes and scales of potential impacts from a hazard event:
+Hazard A dangerous phenomenon, substance, human activity or condition that may cause loss of life, injury or other health impacts, property damage,